obsidian-client/obsidian-client/README.md

 ## Contributing

-Feel free to contribute to this project by opening a pull request under the following rules:
+Feel free to contribute to this project by opening a pull request under the following rul

  1. Write clean and organised code with Javadoc documentation.